ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 # Information Model {#sec-info-model}

-The PKIX Evidence format is composed of two main sections:
+The Evidence format is composed of two main sections:

 * An Evidence section which describes the list of reported entities.